unioslo/tsd-api-docs/integration/tsd-oidc.md

 The claims are:

 * `acr`, Authentication Context Class Reference, or level of assurance
-* `amr`, Authentication Methods References, identifies the authentication method used
+* `amr`, Authentication Methods References, identifies the authentication methods used
 * `aud`, the audience, i.e. client_id
 * `auth_time`, time when authentication occurred
 * `exp`, time when id_token expires